NivenT/RGB/README.md

 * Gameboy Color games may have slight graphical bugs
 * There is no sound
 * Sometimes (often), the emulator stops displaying the game when debug mode is entered for some unknown reason
+* The emulator seems to be unable to play certain CGB Games (Ones using an MBC5 type cartridge)

 If you find any other problems, please open an issue.